-Mayo End-Stage Liver Disease (MELD) Score Calculator
+Mayo End-Stage Liver Disease (MELD) Score

 The MELD score estimates the 3-month survival probability for patients with end-stage liver disease, helping clinicians make critical decisions about treatment and transplantation.